Oussama Idrissi: Sevilla winger joins Ajax on loan | Goal.com

 The 24-year-old is delighted to join the Sons of the Gods while expressing his desire to be a part of Erik ten Hag’s ‘good team’.

 "I'm very happy.
-And also honored to play in this beautiful stadium and become part of a very good team,” Idrissi told club website.
+And also honoured to play in this beautiful stadium and become part of a very good team,” Idrissi told the club website.

 "Ajax came along and then I had to make a quick choice.
 The fact that I can now wear the shirt of this club brings a lot of joy to football.